formio/help.form.io/_paragraphs/userguide/layout-components/data-grid.md

 slug: data-grid
 weight: 40
 ---
-Data Grids allow you to create multiple components on to a line item grid.
+Data Grids allow you to add multiple components on to a line item grid.
 Once components are in place, users can add multiple sets of these grids as they see fit.
 This is especially useful when needing the ability to add multiple sets of the same fields within a form.

 ![data grid view](https://cloud.githubusercontent.com/assets/13321142/15561223/0614bbd4-22b9-11e6-9f6b-e14fbfbf4780.png)